 Phoneutria (banana spider) is found in Central and South America.

-Atrax and Hadronyche (funnel-web spider) is found in Australia.
+Atrax and Hadronyche (funnel-web spider) are found in Australia.

 The venom produced by spider bites is generally either neurotoxic or cytotoxic.
 Web dwellers tend to have neurotoxic venom and non-web dwellers cytotoxic venom.
 Spiders of the Latrodectus genus produce neurotoxic venom, while the violin spider and yellow sac spider produce cytotoxic venom.